-All support staff newly-hired and/or rehired after separating employment, transferring to another position because of disciplinary or performance reasons, or promotion to a new position, are considered probationary employees until the completion of fifteen (15) contracted weeks.
+All support staff newly hired, rehired after termination of their seniority, transferred to another position because of disciplinary or performance reasons, or promoted to a new position are considered probationary employees until the completion of at least 15 contracted weeks.
 An extension of the probationary period must be approved by the Chief Human Resources Officer or designee.

-Classified employees are subject to termination at any time during the probationary period when their job performance does not merit continuation.
-The termination of any probationary employee during this period is not subject to review procedures.
+Classified employees are subject to dismissal at any time during the probationary period when their job performance does not merit continuation.
+The discharge of any probationary employee during this period is not subject to review procedures.
+Prior to dismissal, the supervisor must contact Chief Human Resources Officer or designee, who will review the documentation and will assist with the preparation of the recommendation for dismissal letter.